gvwilson/thirdbit/src/fiction/leaderboard/index.md

 but then how would newcomers like us prove that we deserved citizenship?

-Things started to get better when the trillionaires started dying, but then they both caught the Caspian flu.
+Things started to get better when the trillionaires started dying, but then the Caspian flu hit.
 *Ummi* went first.
 My *abbi* spent his last days drawing pictures of houses he had once hoped to build, houses that could withstand the punishing heat that had made our homeland unliveable.